shenoydotme/hugo-goa/README.md

 These settings are included in the site's meta section.

-- `description`: User this field to describe your site to search engines. eg. `Simple minimalist theme`.
+- `description`: Use this field to describe your site to search engines. eg. `Simple minimalist theme`.
 - `keywords`: Keywords that desribe your site. eg. `minimalist,blog,goa,hugo,developer`.

 ### Social Accounts `[params.social]`

-These settings to display your social accounts.
+These settings display your social accounts.

 - `github`: Your [Github](https://github.com) username.
 - `instagram`: Your [Instagram](https://www.instagram.com) username.